Guidelines

 Material and Methods

 It is recommended to use Past Tense for Material and Methods section.
 Describe used methodology briefly and cite the source; however, if authors introduce new method, describe procedure in detail.
-Subhedings within MM section should separate different methodologies.
+Subheding within MM section should separate different methodologies.
 All statistical tests and parameters should be stated in this manuscript section.

 Results